 At Zone 7, transparency is one of our core values.
 Zone 7 has posted all sampling data, reports and presentations to the Board on its website where the public can access it anytime.
-We have also included this data in our 2018 and 2019 Consumer Confidence Reports.
-In addtion to that, we have created a PFAS Information Sheet that is regularly updated to help our customers better understand this issue.
+We have also included this data in our annual Consumer Confidence Reports.
+In addition to that, we have a PFAS Information Sheet and Quarterly Monitoring Update that are regularly updated to help our customers better understand this issue.
 We have also compiled local, state and federal resources for our consumers to easily access.
 All of this information can be found in the links below.
-Should you have any additional questions, please send a message to our Water Quality Manager, Gurpal Deol.
+Should you have any additional questions, please send a message to our Water Quality Team.

 - (Draft June 2020)

 - PFAS Update (eNewsletter February 11, 2020)

 - PFAS Presentation to the Board, April 17, 2019, (Live Recording)

 - PFAS Presentation to the Board, September 18, 2019, (Live Recording)

 - City of Pleasanton Annual Water Quality Report 2022

 - Dublin San Ramon Services District Annual Water Quality Report 2022